-We like the way Amy and Alex did this in 30x500 generating scarcity and giving social proof.
+We like the way Amy and Alex did this in 30×500 generating scarcity and giving social proof.

-Not only does this push your audience out of procrastination mode and into action, but it can also help you as a producer handle a constant influx of students.
+Not only does this push your audience out of procrastination mode and into action, but also, it helps you handle a constant influx of students.
 It’s easiest to keep everyone on the same path.
-New users take time and it’s better to handle in batches rather than individually.
+New users take time to onboard and it’s better to handle in batches rather than individually.

 One of the best ways we’ve found to learn about launching is to study other great launches.

-Over the past years, I’ve signed up and seen what some of the best people do, and taken a ton of inspiration.
-While someone else’s audience might not be the same as yours, you can still learn a lot about launching by soaking them in yourself.
+Sign up for courses from experienced creators and check out their techniques.
+While someone else’s audience might not be the same as yours, you can still learn a lot about launching by studying their email tactics.
 Did someone else’s launch work on you?

 Here are a few examples of courses with effective launch sequences to get you kicked off: